 - Sound machines

-The American Tinnitus Association (ATA) has
+American Tinnitus Association (ATA) has

 Your audiologist can connect you with a self-help group in your area.
-For additional information or help in finding a group near you, contact the American Tinnitus Association (ATA).
+For help finding a group near you, visit the